JoshCork/NeighborhoodMap/README.md

 # Daily Notes
 Below is a list of daily notes I kept while working through the project and classroom material.
 Enjoy!

+## 4/14/2016
+### 5pm
+Trying to mess around with autocomplete and come up with a way to make the ui responsive.
+Need to set line 227 back to a getElementById for the autocomplete box.

 ## 4/11/2016
 ### 10pm
 Everything has been convered over to KnockoutJS.